6 Key Symptoms of Adult ADHD

 There are self-help strategies that can assist individuals with ADHD:

-If you or someone you know is experiencing significant difficulties in multiple areas of life due to these ADHD symptoms, there are many self-help strategies that can assist:
+If you or someone you know is experiencing significant difficulties in multiple areas of life due to these ADHD symptoms, many self-help strategies can assist:

 - Develop Structure – it can be difficult at times to keep track of what you’re working on or need to get done.
-By keeping a list or planner nearby that you can jot items into, this can help you remember things that may slip your mind.
+Keeping a list or planner nearby that you can jot items into, can help you remember things that may slip your mind.

 - Manage your schedule – try implementing timers or check the clock when engaging in activities.
 People with ADHD tend to struggle with time management and perception.
 This can help you become aware of how much (or how little) time you’re spending on various activities.
 It can also be helpful to give yourself more time to complete a task than you think you need.

 - Practise focus – juggling ADHD and work or study can be tough.
-Try using colours and lists to organise your documents in work.
-This can be a very useful quick visual aide.
+Try using colours and lists to organise your documents at work.
+This can be a very useful quick visual aid.
 It can also be helpful to minimise distractions as much as possible through the use of “do not disturb” with online tools and your phone.

 How we can help: